Nonseparable Sample Selection Models with Censored Selection Rules: Application: United Kingdom wage regressions

 \section{Application: United Kingdom wage regressions}

-We now investigate two important issues related to the wage level of female workers in the United Kingdom and the rate of their wage growth.
-First, we examine the impact of selection bias from the hours decision in estimating the returns to human capital.
-Second, we provide a decomposition of earnings growth which includes a contribution resulting from selection bias.
-We use data from the United Kingdom Family Expenditure Survey (FES) for the years 1978 to 1999.
+We investigate the impact of human capital on the wage level of female workers in the United Kingdom (UK).
+We use data from the Family Expenditure Survey (FES) for the years 1978 to 1999.
 Blundell et al. (2003) study male wage growth and Blundell et al. (2007) examine wage inequality for both males and females using the same data source.
 We employ the same data selection rules and refer the reader to these earlier papers for details.
 The FES is a repeated cross section of households and contains detailed information on the number of weekly hours worked and the hourly wage of the individual.
-We restrict the data to those who report an education level and only include working women who report working weekly hours of 70 or less and an hourly wage of at least 0.01 pounds.
-This reduces the total number of observations from 96,402 to 94,985.
-This produces a data set of over 4,100 observations per year and with approximately 2,600 working females.
+We restrict the data to those who report an education level and only include working females who report working weekly hours of 70 or less and an hourly wage of at least 0.01 pounds.
+This reduces the total number of observations from 96,402 to 94,985, corresponding to over 4,100 individuals per year with an average of 2,600 working.